PLM Alliances Survey on the State of PLM Partnerships, Alliances & Channels in 2018

 Take our two-minute survey now at State of PLM Partnerships, Alliances, & Channels.
 Responses are anonymous and we don’t track participants, so please be as candid as you like.

-If you wish to follow the results of this 2018 survey, periodically visit PLMalliances.com or register below to receive our monthly Alliance Alchemy blog. if you have a question to nominate for inclusion in future surveys, let us know at email@example.com.
+If you wish to follow the results of this 2018 survey, periodically visit PLMalliances.com or register below to receive our monthly Alliance Alchemy blog posts. if you have a question to nominate for inclusion in future surveys, let us know at email@example.com.